usaid-cs/yesterday-i-learned/random.md

 1. Common beef cuts are ranked in this order: **rib eye** (fatty) > **striploin** (beefy, chewy) > **tenderloin** (dry, tender) > **T-bone** (essentially striploin + tenderloin)
 1. [Mortgage](http://en.wikipedia.org/wiki/Mortgage_loan) is French for "death pledge".
 1. It is (however) legal to pay your mortgage [with your retirement savings plan](http://www.fcac-acfc.gc.ca/Eng/resources/publications/mortgages/Pages/BuyingYo-Acheterv-11.aspx), at least in Canada.
 It is called the Home Buyers' Plan.
-1. Mount K2 is the second tallest mountain in the world, and also the one with the second highest death rate.
-Everest is the tallest, but [Annapurna I](https://en.wikipedia.org/wiki/Annapurna_Massif#Annapurna_I) has the highest death rate.
 1. `pigz` is gzip, but with parallel processing (and slightly better compression).
 1. A [micromort](https://en.wikipedia.org/wiki/Micromort) is a measure of probability of death.
 It is (more or less) the amount associated with risk for each action a person is willing to pay to die doing that event.
 For example, for every 27km you walk, you get one micromort.
 1. [Bandy](https://en.wikipedia.org/wiki/Bandy) is an ice sport like hockey, except the puck is a ball.
 The Canadian Bandy headquarters is in Winnipeg, and it never wins Russia in their own game.